nuncard/tfadm-resources/aws/.tfadm/resources/nat-gateway.md

 - **`NatGatewayId`**

-  The ID of the NAT gateway with which you want to sync.
+  The ID of the NAT gateway you want to sync with.

 - **`connectivity_type`**